-U.S. military admits errors in drone strike that killed 10 Afghans
+U.S. military admits ‘horrible mistake’ in Kabul drone strike that killed 10 Afghans

 The described secondary blast, experts said, was likely the result of fuel vapors igniting.

-The investigation concurred with that assessment, the defense official said, with the likeliest scenario being a fuel canister near the car that went up in flames.
+The investigation concurred with that assessment, said the defense official who spoke ahead of Friday’s announcement, with the likeliest scenario being a fuel canister near the car that went up in flames.
 The Pentagon is no longer describing that reaction as an explosion.

-But, the official said, there is a remote possibility there were explosives in the car.
+This official said there is a remote possibility there were explosives in the car.
+“Personally,” the official added, “I don’t think there was.”

 Karoun Demirjian and Dan Lamothe contributed to this report.